 Success is partially derived from relationships with other people, through whom they get access to expertise and capabilities beyond themselves.

-This is nothing new.
-While society keeps celebrating the lone genius idea – the biased thinking where the attribution of success is given to individuals – we know already that in fact it’s the team the real foundation of success.
+While society keeps celebrating the lone genius myth – the biased thinking where the attribution of success is given to individuals – it’s in fact the team the real foundation of success.
 Even when we talk about individuals instead of companies, these individuals are always interconnected to a network of people that allow them to succeed in what they do.

-The title is a bit misleading, in the sense that seems correlating expertise, but the research is more in terms of being a “veteran” inside the network (i.e. well connected) more than in terms of skills.
-Even if, clearly, a longer experience is likely correlated with existing strong connections that were built over time, this difference means to point out that new people aren’t less skilled, just, less connected.
+The title is a bit misleading, in the sense that seems correlating expertise with age, but the research is more in terms of being a “veteran” inside the network (i.e. well connected) more than in terms of skills.
+Even if, clearly, more experience on the field is likely correlated with connections that were built over time, this difference means to point out that new people aren’t less skilled, just, less connected.

 Internal Team Friction

 Another way to think about how teams mix work better is using the concept of friction:

 - Low friction — people know each other well, too well.
 They share ideas and perspectives.
 They think very similar.
 Working together is very easy, but also there’s little challenge due to the lack of different perspectives.

 - High friction — people think too differently.
 The goals are different, the ideas are different, the vision is different.
 They want to do things that are too far away, and finding common ground is hard if not impossible.
 Working together is hard because everything is a heated discussion.